 The future of live music at Sydney’s Hideaway Bar hangs in the balance after the Enmore Road venue copped a noise complaint at 7pm on a Saturday.

 Yep, you read right.
 7pm.
 On a Saturday.
-When the sun was still up.
+While the sun was still up.

-“Police came in on the night, then a day after called a meeting with us and warned us that if another complaint was to happen we could see us not being able to do live music,” explains Ayton, who’d invited a graduate student from the Sydney DJ school to come in and spin some tunes at the time of the complaint.
+“Police came in on the night, then a day after called a meeting with us and warned us that if another complaint was to happen we could see us not being able to do live music,” explains Ayton, who’d invited a graduate student from the Sydney DJ school to come in and spin some tunes at the time when a P-O’d neighbour phoned the fuzz.

 “I didn’t even think it was possible to make a complaint at 7pm,” he adds.

-The young venue, which celebrated its 2nd birthday just last month, may not have been around for all that long, but it’s already had a huge impact on the Sydney cultural landscape.
-It attracts hundreds of weekly visitors with its free live music nights, which run Wednesdays through til Saturdays, and gives local artists and fans from a huge range of genres — acoustic, punk, hardcore, heavy metal, hip-hop, DJs, you name it — somewhere to go and soak up the music they love.
+The young venue, which celebrated its 2nd birthday just last month, may not have been around for all that long, but it’s already had a huge impact on Sydney’s cultural landscape.
+The tiny bar attracts hundreds of weekly visitors with its free live music nights, running Wednesdays through til Saturdays, while giving local artists and fans from a huge range of genres — acoustic, punk, hardcore, heavy metal, hip-hop, EDM you name it — somewhere to go and soak up the music they love.

 It’s a noble crusade, particularly in a city where lockout laws have seen to the demise of more live music venues than we can bloody well count.
 Sadly, Ayton confesses to Music Feeds that the venue’s brush with the law has been so disheartening that it’s made him wonder whether it’s all worth it.